What makes good intranet content?

 2. Create a dynamic onboarding process

 The onboarding process is every new hire’s first taste of what it’s like to work within your organization.
 In fact, statistics show that 90% of employees decide whether to stay or leave within the first six months at a new company.
 Get off on the right foot with a dynamic onboarding process that uses multiple different types of engaging content, all housed within your CMS intranet library.
+Consider building a dedicated onboarding space that features videos, FAQs, a virtual office tour, team intro cards, and an onboarding checklist employees can track themselves.

 3. Personalize mass messages